LJPZebra/the_tropical_river_control/readme.md

 ### Example

-For example, if you want to record an experiment where the flow rate is set to 1 L/s during 6 seconds:
+For example, if you want to record an experiment where the flow rate is set to 1 L/s for 6 seconds:

 ```
 # Example protocol in relative time